 She loved business, and she loved people.
-So, having been taught to follow her passion, she decided to take the leap and go out on her own as a consultant.
-She created a website, posted on social media, called friends and past colleagues, and attended some local networking events.
-But landing enough engagements to even break even proved way more difficult than she imagined.
+So, having been taught to follow her passion, she took a chance and went out on her own as a consultant.
+She created a website, posted on social media, called friends and past colleagues, and attended local networking events.
+But landing enough engagements to break even proved way more complicated than she imagined.

 When we met, she was exhausted and had even started looking at local job listings, wondering how she could give up on her dream and go back to working for someone else.

-On our very first call, I helped Shelly see where her heart and skills aligned and focus on just that niche.
-Only that niche.
-Every conversation, social media post, and sentence on her website was 100% about the specific set of problems she solved.
-Within a few days, she landed her first engagement.
+On our first call, I helped Shelly see that she didn’t need to be everything to everyone; instead, she needed to specialize.
+And I helped her quickly discover where her heart and skills aligned and focus solely on that specialty.
+She then went out and made a few minor changes to her conversation, her social media posts, and a couple of sentences on her website, and everything changed.
+Within a few days, she landed the biggest engagement she ever had.
 It was a stunning success.
-She knocked it out of the park for the client, they got a significant return on their investment, she had a blast, and she got three referrals.
+She knocked it out of the park for the client, they got a significant return on their investment, she had a blast, and she got three referrals who hired her to help them precisely the same way.
 It was a major turning point for her business.

-Today, she’s leading a thriving consultancy and has even had to hire just to keep up with the demand.
+Today, she’s leading a thriving consultancy and has even had to hire to keep up with the demand.
 Her clients love her, and she loves what she does.
-The last time we spoke, she told me she has to pinch herself just to make sure she’s not dreaming.
+She told me she has to pinch herself to make sure she’s not dreaming the last time we spoke.
+She is way less stressed.
+She’s making more money than ever.
+She’s got more control over her schedule.
+And she gets to cherrypick the very best clients she wants to work with.
 After as hard as those early days were, it all feels too good to be true.
-It is true, and she’s going to be succeeding for a very long time!
+But, it is true, and she’s going to be succeeding for a very long time!